codacy/codacy-eslint-legacy/docs/description/wrap-iife.md

+---
-# wrap-iife
+title: wrap-iife

-Requires IIFEs to be wrapped.
+rule_type: layout
+---

 You can immediately invoke function expressions, but not function declarations.
 A common technique to create an immediately-invoked function expression (IIFE) is to wrap a function declaration in parentheses.
 The opening parentheses causes the contained function to be parsed as an expression, rather than a declaration.